 Students Earn Career Training at Farm Credit East

-Farm Credit East was pleased to host 17 college students with career aspirations in production agriculture, agribusiness, accounting, finance or similar fields as part of its annual summer internship program.
-“The continuation of our internship program despite COVID-19 limitations exemplifies our commitment to the future of Northeast agriculture, commercial fishing and forest products,” said Mike Reynolds, Farm Credit East CEO.
-“The program transitioned to a virtual format this year but still challenged the students and provided them with first-hand, real world experience in their anticipated fields.”
+Farm Credit East was pleased to host 14 college students with career aspirations in production agriculture, agribusiness, accounting, finance or related fields as part of its annual summer internship program.
+“Our internship program exemplifies our commitment to the future of Northeast agriculture, commercial fishing and forest products,” said Mike Reynolds, Farm Credit East CEO.
+“The program challenges the students and provides them with first-hand, real world experience in their anticipated fields.”

 The internship program is offered to college juniors each summer.
 During the experience, students have an inside look into Farm Credit East and shadow employees in various roles to learn about different career opportunities.
 Each intern also completes a major project which contributes valuable information for association initiatives and future planning.

-“Collectively, our team was able to put together an interactive program that still allowed the interns to gain extensive exposure to many areas of agriculture as well as the many services we provide here at Farm Credit East,” Glebocki added.
+“Collectively, our team was able to put together a more interactive program that allowed the interns to gain extensive exposure to many areas of agriculture, the many business services we provide here at Farm Credit East, as well as considerable professional development to set them up for success,” Glebocki added.

 Interns are recruited from college campuses across the Northeast.
-On many of these campuses, Farm Credit East has established relationships with campus organizations such as Future Farmers of America (FFA), Farm Credit Fellows and 4-H and is actively seeking new partnerships to recruit a diverse set of interns.
+On many of these campuses, Farm Credit East has established relationships with campus organizations such as the National FFA Organization, Farm Credit Fellows, Minorities in Agriculture Natural Resources Related Sciences (MANRRS) and 4-H, and is actively seeking new partnerships to recruit a diverse set of interns.
 The organization also utilizes its network of customer and employee referrals to recruit interns and employees.
 For more information on the Farm Credit East internship program, please contact Max Glebocki at Maximilian.Glebocki@FarmCreditEast.com.

 For more information: